developit/microbundle/README.md

 "types": "dist/foo.d.ts",       // TypeScript typings
 ```

+### Analyze your bundle size

+Use the `--visualize` flag in the cli to generate a `stats.html` file at build time, showing the sizes of the files that are included in your bundled output.
+Uses [rollup-plugin-visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer).

 ### Mangling Properties

 Libraries often wish to rename internal object properties or class members to smaller names - transforming `this._internalIdValue` to `this._i`.
 Microbundle doesn't currently do this by default, but it can be enabled by adding a "mangle" property to your package.json, with a pattern to control when properties should be mangled.
 To mangle all property names beginning an underscore, add the following: